khellang/Scrutor/README.md

 > Scrutor - I search or examine thoroughly; I probe, investigate or scrutinize
 > From scrūta, as the original sense of the verb was to search through trash. - https://en.wiktionary.org/wiki/scrutor

-Assembly scanning extensions for Microsoft.Extensions.DependencyInjection
+Assembly scanning and decoration extensions for Microsoft.Extensions.DependencyInjection

 ## Installation